1060275195/LazyBruter/ReadMe.txt

 _________________________________________________________________________________________
 HOW TO USE
 _________________________________________________________________________________________
-1. Install all requirements using the following command line	[pip -m install requirements.txt]
+1. Install all requirements using the following command line	[py pip -m install requirements.txt]
 2. Enter the following command line to execute the program: [py lazybruter.py]
 3. Enjoy